Preventing Oral Cancer

 Prevention

-To prevent oral cancer, a person should stop using tobacco.
+As per the dentist in 85053, to prevent oral cancer, a person should stop using tobacco.
 An individual who does not use tobacco, should not start.
 Using tobacco whether chewed or smoked, is highly discouraged.
 If a person has to drink, the individual should drink in moderation.
 Refraining from binge drinking will also be beneficial.

 People should limit their exposure to the sun.
 Repeated exposure can increase the risk of developing cancer on the lip, particularly the lower lip.
 A person can protect the skin on the lips from the sun by opting to stay in the shade when possible.
 When in the sun, individuals should use UV-A/B-blocking sun protective lotions on both the skin and lips.
 Eating a well-balanced diet will also help.